 Key Differences Between Big Rigs and Personal Vehicles

-To begin, semi-truck motorists are commonly employed by companies to deliver goods across many cities and even states.
-The companies by which they are employed are notoriously known to hold large commercial insurance policies.
-These topnotch insurance companies have an incredibly experienced team of claims adjusters and attorneys.
-This team of highly skilled professionals will always seek to reduce the truck driver’s liability, ultimately reducing or even completely eliminating the compensation for the victim(s).
+To begin, a majority of semi-truck motorists are not self-employed; rather, are employed by companies that set them to deliver goods across multiple cities and sometimes across state lines.
+The companies by which commercial vehicle drivers are employed are notoriously known to hold sizeable commercial vehicle insurance policies.
+Many topnotch insurance companies have an incredibly experienced team of claims adjusters and attorneys.
+Although having a good insurance policy can mean a greater payout for the injured party, it will also mean that these trucking companies have the means to offset culpability.
+When a big rig driver is involved in a collision, their insurance company will likely seek to reduce the truck driver’s liability, ultimately reducing or even completely eliminating the compensation for the victim(s).

-Another difference is that semi-truck drivers are governed by a complex set rules and regulations.
-Semi-truck drivers will often make deliveries across state lines, which make them subject to numerous interstate trucking rules and regulations.
+Another key difference between regular passenger vehicle accidents and semi-truck accidents is that semi-truck drivers are governed by a complex set of rules and regulations.
+As previously mentioned, semi-truck drivers will often make deliveries across state lines, which makes them subject to numerous interstate trucking rules and regulations.
 These federal and state regulations oversee multiple components of the semi-truck, which include but are not limited to:

 - All semi-truck’s maintenance; which include regular smog-checks and other body-type regulation;

 - All commercial driver’s licenses, trainings, certifications, and qualifications; and

 - Regular semi-truck inspections, which include driver’s logbooks

 Understanding these regulations can be a vital when seeking to file a claim against a semi-truck driver.
 Finding a mishap made by the semi-truck driver or the company that employs him or her can be of great use when making a case for compensation.